University Pilot Brief

 Energy Tracker

 Students log when they actually focus best.
-The planner schedules deep work into real energy windows instead of an idealized 9-to-5.
+The recovery engine schedules deep work into real energy windows instead of an idealized 9-to-5.

 Deadline Map